Business requirements

-Business requirements, also known as stakeholder requirements specifications (StRS), describe the characteristics of a proposed system from the viewpoint of the system's end user like a CONOPS.
+Business requirements (BR), also known as stakeholder requirements specifications (StRS), describe the characteristics of a proposed system from the viewpoint of the system's end user like a CONOPS.
 Products, systems, software, and processes are ways of how to deliver, satisfy, or meet business requirements.
 Consequently, business requirements are often discussed in the context of developing or procuring software or other systems.

-Confusion arises for three main reasons.
+Three main reasons for such discussions: